5 Tips For Helping A Friend Cope With Grief

 Takeaway

+If a bereaved person is experiencing grief, you may worry about finding the right or wrong way to support them through their healing process.
 If you’re wondering how to help a friend navigate their grief, you’ve already taken the first step.
-In addition to the above tips, your prior knowledge of your friend can inform the way you’ll support them following a loss.
-If you’d like further guidance when it comes to bereavement, friendships, or similar topics, consider utilizing an online therapy platform.
+If you’d like further guidance when it comes to bereavement, friendships, or similar topics, consider using an online therapy platform.
 A mental health professional can give you the same compassion, care, and support that you’re working to provide to others.

 For additional help and support with your concerns